d-morrison/IntroStatActivities/_book/10-regression.md

 To find the value of the test statistic to test the slope we will use,

- $T = \frac{\mbox{slope estimate}}{SE} = T = \frac{b_1}{SE(b_1)}$
+ $T = \frac{\mbox{slope estimate}}{SE} = \frac{b_1}{SE(b_1)}$

 We will use the linear model output above to get the estimate for slope and standard error.

 12. Calculate the test statistic for slope.
+Circle this calculated value in the linear model output.

 \vspace{1in}

-13. What value does the value calculated in question 12 match in the linear model output?

-\vspace{0.5in}

-14. Interpret the test statistic in context of the problem.
+13. Interpret the test statistic in context of the problem.

 \vspace{1in}

-15. Using the linear model output, report the p-value for the test of significance.
+14. Using the linear model output, report the p-value for the test of significance.

 \vspace{0.5in}
-16. Based on the p-value, how much evidence is there against the null hypothesis?
+15. Based on the p-value, how much evidence is there against the null hypothesis?

 \vspace{0.5in}